 We have a number of exposures to individual counterparties.
 To manage this risk, we have Board approved policies that limit the amount of credit exposure to any single counterparty.
-Counterparty credit ratings and market conditions are reviewed continually with limits being revised and utilisation adjusted where appropriate.
-We also manage our credit exposure using a value at risk (VaR) methodology, which is an industry standard measure that estimates the maximum potential exposure of our risk positions as a result of future movements in market rates.
+Counterparty credit ratings and market conditions are reviewed continually with We reduce refinancing risk by ensuring that our borrowings mature limits being revised and utilisation adjusted where appropriate.
+We at different periods also manage our credit exposure using a value at risk (VaR) methodology, which is an industry standard measure that estimates the maximum potential exposure of our risk positions as a result of future movements in market rates.
 This helps to ensure that we do not underestimate credit exposure with any single counterparty.
 Using VaR analysis at 30 June 2020, 95 per cent (2019: 94 per cent) of our derivative credit exposure was with counterparties that have a credit rating of A- or better.
 Management does not expect any significant losses from non-performance by any of these counterparties.